Attryy/Setting-up-your-Python-ML-system/README.md

 `~$ sudo apt install nvidia-384 nvidia-384-dev`

 The driver download takes several minutes.
-After the driver is installed, verify the installation by running:
+After the driver is installed, restart the system.
+Then verify the installation by running:

 `~$ nvidia-smi`